salcedoe/MtMdocs/docs/matlabBasics/Structures.md

     25
 ```

-!!! tip
+!!! tip "Pro-Tip: TAB for a list of structure fields"
     To automatically bring up a list of all of the filenames in a structure, do the following
     1. Type the variable name of the structure
     2. Type the dot (`img_info.`)
     3. Then hit the TAB button.

-    A yellow dialog box containing all field names of the structure should appear.
+    A dialog box containing all field names of the structure should appear.
 Once the field name dialog appears, select a field name using the UP and DOWN arrows and then ENTER.
-This technique is VERY useful when there are a lot of field names
+This technique is VERY useful when there are a lot of field names.

     ![][img_struct_tab]